 “What I’m really drawn to is the intimacy.
 And simplicity of a man with a knife in your house.
 A man with a mask and a knife in your house is even worse,” he laughs.

 “I like the idea that here we didn’t have to do a lot of explaining; the ambiguity is part of what’s so terrifying about it.”

 David Gordon Green on the set of Halloween.

-Green was thrilled when fan favourite Jamie Lee Curtis agreed to return as Laurie after she was made aware of the Halloween project by mutual friend Jake Gyllenhaal.
+Green was thrilled when Jamie Lee Curtis said she would return as Laurie after she was made aware of the Halloween project by mutual friend Jake Gyllenhaal.

 Green says he really wanted the film to be a love letter to Carpenter and Curtis.

 “The things that were essential to me were the tone that Carpenter had established, the character of Laurie Strode and the music,” he says.